International Baccalaureate (IB)

 - CAS, TOK, and the Extended Essay -- required components of the IB Diploma -- stem from the Learner Profile.
 Students pursuing IB Certificates in individual classes do not pursue CAS, TOK, or the Extended Essay.

 - "CAS" stands for Creativity + Activity + Service.
 Across junior and senior years, diploma candidates accrue at least 50 hours of planned and supervised activities in each category.
 Such participation is meant to encourage the appreciation of attitudes and values other than one's own, and to enable the student to communicate readily on both a philosophical and practical level.
-Learn more about CAS.
+Learn more about CAS by visiting the IB website or by reading the CAS Handbook.

 - "TOK" is the Theory of Knowledge course.
 This course -- an after-school seminar during junior year and a year-long course senior year -- stimulates critical reflection on the knowledge and experiences acquired both inside and outside the classroom; evaluates the bases of knowledge and experience; and develops a personal mode of thought based on critical examination of evidence and argument.
 Learn more about TOK.